What Is Pay-Per-Mile Car Insurance?

 How Mileage Is Tracked & Privacy Considerations

-Understanding how your insurer monitors your driving is essential before enrolling in any pay-per-mile or usage-based insurance program.
+Understanding how your insurer monitors your driving is essential before enrolling in any pay-per-mile or on-demand car insurance program.

 Tracking Methods